clairesmi/cBay/README.md

 - adding user reviews so buyers and sellers can comment on their experiences.
 - add a draggable filter by price bar
-- add an auto complete component on search bar
+- add an auto complete component on the search bar